 CREDITS: The summertime photo was taken by Beth Chapple, the view in winter by Janet Chapple.

 IN THE GUIDEBOOK: Is this geyser’s power less than it used to be?
-See page 79 of Yellowstone Treasures, fourth edition, for the answer.
+See page 79 of Yellowstone Treasures, fifth edition, for the answer.

 Updated August 3, 2017.
 Copyright Janet Chapple.
 All Rights Reserved.